AbhishekChauhan9036/Song-PlayList-App/README.md

 # Song-PlayList-App
-Basic app tutorial for better understaning of Object oriented design using Java and Java collections.
+Basic Song Playlist App for better understaning of Object oriented design using Java and Java collections.
+Tech Stack- Core Java ,OOPs and Collections Framework.